About

 ASME serves the interests of its members and supports the development of magazine journalism by sponsoring the following programs:

 The National Magazine Awards honor print and digital publications that consistently demonstrate superior execution of editorial objectives, innovative techniques, noteworthy enterprise and imaginative direction.
-Originally limited to print magazines, the awards now recognize magazine-quality journalism published in any medium.
+Originally limited to print magazines, the awards now recognize magazine journalism published in any medium.
 The awards are sponsored by the American Society of Magazine Editors in association with the Columbia University Graduate School of Journalism and are administered by ASME.
 Look was the recipient of the first award in 1966.
 The first award for digital journalism was presented to Money in 1997.

 The ASME Awards for Design, Photography and Illustration honor magazines and websites for visual excellence and celebrate the individual achievements of art and photography staff members as well as freelance contributors.
-Established in 2020, the awards are sponsored and administered by the American Society of Magazine Editors.
+Established in 2020, the awards are sponsored and administered by ASME.
 Finalists receive certificates of recognition.
 Winners receive specially designed awards displaying the winning image or images.
 The ASME Awards for Design, Photography and Illustration are judged and presented in conjunction with the National Magazine Awards.
-Finalists and winners are honored at the annual presentation of the National Magazine Awards.
+For more information, visit asmeawards.org.

 The Magazine Editors’ Hall of Fame and the Creative Excellence Award honor editors, writers and artists for their career achievements and their contributions to magazine journalism.
 Honorees are chosen by the ASME Board of Directors.
-The awards are presented at the annual presentation of the Ellie Awards.
+The awards are presented at the annual presentation of the National Magazine Awards.
 The most recent recipient of the Hall of Fame Award was David Granger in 2020; the most recent recipient of the Creative Excellence Award was James Nachtwey in 2015.

 ASME programs also include the following:

-Established in 2006, The ASME Best Cover Contest is sponsored and administered by the American Society of Magazine Editors.
+The ASME Best Cover Contest is sponsored and administered by the American Society of Magazine Editors.
 ASME members choose finalists and winners in 10 categories.
 The ASME Board of Directors chooses the Cover of the Year.
-Covers are also posted on Twitter, where media consumers choose the winners of the ASME Readers’ Choice Awards.
+Covers are also posted on social media, where media consumers choose the winners of the ASME Readers’ Choice Awards.
 Finalists receive certificates of recognition.
 Winners receive awards displaying the winning cover.
 The ASME Best Cover Contest began in 2005, when ASME members chose the top 40 covers of the previous 40 years.
 Judges include leading editors, art directors and photo editors.
 For more information, visit asmebestcovercontest.org.

 The ASME Guidelines for Editors and Publishers codify basic principles for the conduct of magazine journalists.
 First published in 1982, the ASME Guidelines also summarize industry practices intended to protect the editorial integrity of magazines and websites as well as federal regulations relevant to magazine media.
 ASME staff members frequently advise ASME members and their colleagues on the implementation of the guidelines.

 ASME Educational and Training Programs include regularly scheduled seminars and multi-day workshops on editorial skills and practices.
 Annual workshops include the ASME NEXT Editorial Workshop for early-career journalists and the ASME Legal Briefing for Editors.
-A full-tuition scholarship for the Yale Publishing Course is also awarded annually to an ASME member.

 Sponsored by ASME NEXT, the Senior Mentor Program matches ASME NEXT members with mentors at leading magazines and websites.